Actively Recruiting

 - Documented specific food allergies or celiac disease

-- Co-existing medical conditions that may affect diet tolerability, such as type I diabetes or peptic ulcer disease
+- Co-morbidities that might affect diet tolerability, such as type I diabetes or peptic ulcer disease

 AI-Screening